inkognitro/react-redux-saga-boilerplate/README.md

 To be specific, the criterias were: readable code, steep learning curve, documentation, community support, easy testing.

 [Redux-thunk](https://www.npmjs.com/package/redux-thunk) could be sorted out early: Code gets really messy over time, testing is going to be hell.
 Crawl through some articles and blogs on your own or try it out.
-No further discussions here about [redux-thunk](https://www.npmjs.com/package/redux-thunk).
+No further discussion here about [redux-thunk](https://www.npmjs.com/package/redux-thunk).

 The two favorites were redux-saga and redux-observable.
 Following comparison will give a hint why [redux-saga](http://redux-saga.js.org) was chosen over [redux-observable](http://redux-observable.js.org):